>

 The goal of the global, five-year (2018-2023) MTaPS Program is to enable low- and middle-income countries to strengthen their pharmaceutical systems to ensure sustainable access to and appropriate use of safe, effective, quality-assured, and affordable essential medicines and medicine-related pharmaceutical services.
 An existing eLMIS was developed to support DGHS in collecting 24 priority medicines (total of 34, if different strengths of the same medicine are counted), which are commonly provided to government health facilities (HFs) from community clinics (CCs) to district hospitals.
 The eLMIS collects aggregated data about the 34 government-approved priority medicines that are consumed/distributed to government HFs.
 The eLMIS facilitates quick data entry, data validation, timely publication of the monthly LMIS report, instant availability of data, and increased efficiency of the supply chain.
 The primary purpose of the eLMIS was to increase visibility of medicine availability data at all levels of the system to inform supply chain management decisions, including forecasting, procurement, and distribution.

-Project name: DHIS2 installation, customization and implementation for COVID-19 tracker.
+Project name: DHIS2 Installation, Customization, and Implementation for COVID-19 Tracker

 Funded by: ASPEN TECH LLC, USA